IBM-Cloud/ansible-collection-ibm/docs/ibm_resource_key_info.rst

     The id of the resource instance

+  resource_alias_id (False, str, None)
+    The id of the resource alias

+  role (False, str, None)
+    User role

   ibmcloud_api_key (True, any, None)
     The API Key used for authentification.
 This can also be provided via the environment variable 'IC_API_KEY'.

   ibmcloud_region (False, any, us-south)
     Denotes which IBM Cloud region to connect to

+  ibmcloud_zone (False, any, None)
+    Denotes which IBM Cloud zone to connect to in multizone environment.
+This can also be provided via the environmental variable 'IC_ZONE'.